UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ==========================================

+- Fix buffering not working for depth-first target-items!!
+- (EG: spear + violin combo)
+- The depth-first nature causes the trigger to go instantly.

 - Add Matt's tutorial-run idea to lootplot:
 - Instead of ending the tutorial abruptly, put the player into a simple run-situation.
 (See discord notes; ask Matt for details.)